chaokang2012/Courseragit/README.md

-# Coursera_python
+# Learning materials of my Coursera
-This is my personal notebook of learning python course of 'An Introduction to Interactive Programming in Python'.
+This is my personal learning materials of
+1. An Introduction to Interactive Programming in Python.
+2. The data scientist's toolbox
+3. etc.